The methods for tracking internet users and their digital habits are becoming ever more sophisticated.

-The purpose of online user tracking is for organizations, companies, websites etc. to gain insight into their users, their behaviour and preferences.
+The purpose of online website tracking is for organizations, companies, websites etc. to gain insight into their users, their behaviour and preferences.

 This insight serves to optimise user-friendliness and user experience.
 It also serves for statistical purposes, for customization, for commerce, and for profiling and targeted marketing.

 What is website tracking of visitors?

 When a user browses on the internet, everything might potentially be tracked:

 - the user's queries in search engines

 - the sites the user visits

 - the frequency of a user's returning visits to a site

 - what the user clicks on

 - how long the user lingers on a site

 - the speed with which the user scrolls

 - the comments and reactions the user might add on a site or on social media

 - It's not made clear to users, when they are being tracked, how, by whom, whereto the data is sent and for what purpose,

 - the tracking happens without their consent.